Schouwen-Duiveland: Culture

 There are a number of national monuments in the municipality, including the war memorial at Oude Moolweg in Renesse and the Jewish Memorial on Caustraat in Zierikzee.
 The war memorial commemorates in particular the ten local resistance fighters executed by the Germans on 10 December 1944.
-It also commemorates all local citizens who died during the Second World War or the 'police actions' in the Dutch East Indies.
+It also commemorates all local citizens who died during the Second World War and the 'police actions' in the Dutch East Indies.

 The Westenschouwen mermaid was the main character in a saga that is localized in Zeeland relating to the destruction of the village Westenschouwen on the island of Schouwen-Duiveland.
 The mermaid saga explains the decline of this once prosperous village.
 The saga predicts the demise of the village, with only the tower remaining.
 After the tower was demolished in 1845, the Plompe Tower was seen as the remaining tower of Westenschouwen.
 Plompe Tower is open to tourists and when you open the door of the tower the story of the mermaid will be played automatically and displayed via a carousel stories.
 The mermaid is celebrated in the local coat of arms.